saidnasirov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ## 2 Analysis of the Range

 ### Regular (Periodic) Motion
-In a system exhibiting regular motion, the behavior of the system repeats at regular intervals.
-For example, a simple harmonic oscillator or a damped pendulum with a weak external force may exhibit periodic motion where the oscillations occur at a constant amplitude and frequency.
-This type of motion can be easily described by a mathematical model and is typically stable and predictable.

 Physical Interpretation of Regular Motion:
 In energy harvesting systems, periodic motion (such as a resonant vibration) is desirable because it ensures a steady flow of energy.